replikativ/topiq/README.md

 ## TODO

+- better editor for markdown
+- real authentication in kabel/replikativ
-- fix and factor out streaming into datascript
+- factor out streaming into datascript into replikativ
+- improve datascript queries and understanding, e.g. rank & sort in datascript
-- improve layout code
+- make layout embeddable as comment stream
+- investigate problems with advanced compilation to reduce loading times
 - organized in a discourse/conversation (branch?), e.g. private
   conversation "discourse" for each friend as "messaging"
 - support search by hash-tag, user